ShiLong-Phan/INF2009-EdgeComputing-Project/Documentation.md

 Operational guide:

 - Use CP2_TO_CP4_SETUP.md for setup commands, CP5/CP6 runtime commands, dedup test flow, image transport flow, and manual hardware/network steps required on laptop and Pi.
+- Use CP7_DEMO_2PI_RUNBOOK.md for end-to-end demo commands (broker, receiver, dashboard, and two Pi clients).

+## Reporting and Analytics Deliverables

+For supervisor-facing demos and reports:
+1) Include a "Data" page showing spread of recyclables/non-recyclables over a selectable time window.
+2) Include per-device unknown-rate and mismatch-rate to identify confusion hotspots.
+3) Export CSV snapshots from the local DB for campaign planning evidence.